kammitama5/kammitama5.github.io/_posts/2021-5-1-Saturday-May-1st.md

 typical venture capital models, things like Daos are perfect for this for juniors in an Academic program with great ideas.
 Decentralized, smaller communities that can fund good ideas, and where you can just submit proposals.
 And you give back to the community by those projects, which are voted on and funded.
 - So I'm excited by anything like that that is an alternative to this top-down nonsense garbage monster of a system.
+- It not only shifts the power of the infrastructure, but teaches even juniors to "ask for what they want".

 ## And that's it